 As good of a time as drinking beer at the ballpark is, it also has its consequences.
 Like going to the bathroom.
 Trust me, there has never been a more ancient, dirty, smelly men’s bathroom created than the one at Estadio Latinoamericano.
 It is an atrocity.

 The neighbourhood around the stadium is no great shakes.
 In fact, there is no parking lot at the stadium which means baseball games at the stadium have a very small carbon footprint.
 No lights, no cars and fans arrive by foot, bicycle or public transit.
-One neat aspect of the stadium is two apartment buildings over the LF wall that house fanatics of the two teams – the Industriales and the Metropolitanos.
-What is comical is that just as in life, the Metropolitanos get 2nd billing and a much smaller building.
+One neat aspect of the stadium is two apartment buildings over the left-field wall that house some fanatics of the two teams – the Industriales and the Metropolitanos.
+What is comical is that just as in life, the Metropolitanos get second-billing and a much smaller building.

 Remember how I said how passionate Cuban baseball fans are?
 Well, they are also extremely fickle.
-For example, in the 6th inning – down 2 runs – the Industriales fans began to leave in droves out of spite for their team and an informal protest.
-That’s even worse than Jays fans!
+For example, in the 6th inning – down two runs – the Industriales fans began to leave in droves out of spite for their team.
+It was an informal protest.

 Ballpark fare consists of the usual peanuts and popcorn.
-There are no hot dogs – but a hot-dog like snack that is distinctly Cuban.
+There are no hot dogs – but only a hot-dog like snack that is distinctly Cuban.
 The “Jamon y Queso” is fried dough stuffed with ham and cheese.
 It is truly delicious and would do well at the Rogers Centre.
-Cuban sandwiches are also served along with apple juice.
+Cuban sandwiches are served along with apple juice.
 Candies are available as well as little caramel pizzas.
-Oh – how could I forget about Pelly.
-Pelly is a puffed corn snack that comes in 3 flavours: Ajo (Garlic), Queso (Cheese) and Jamon (Ham/Bacon).
+There is also Pelly: a puffed corn snack that comes in 3 flavours: Ajo (Garlic), Queso (Cheese) and Jamon (Ham/Bacon).
 The Ajo is delicious with a very strong garlicky flavour.